[expand title=”More Actionable Insights” swaptitle=”Close”]

-The above graph represents the total number of credit card transactions in India by month, starting from April 2004 to July 2019.
-The credit cards accounted for nearly 12.7% of total card transactions recorded in the month of July 2019.
-The total number of credit card transactions in October 2019, totalling 203.38 million.
+The above graph represents the total number of credit card transactions in India by month, starting from April 2004 to October 2019.
+The credit cards accounted for nearly 13.4% of total card transactions recorded in the month of October 2019.
+India recorded its highest-ever volume of credit card transactions in October 2019, totalling 203.38 million.
 That’s an astonishing 12.8% month-over-month and 25.6% year-over-year growth in the credit card transactions volume.

 It was December 2016 when the total number of credit card transactions in India crossed 100 million mark for the first time.
 There are a total of 116.46 million transactions completed through credit cards by Indians in December 2016, registering an appreciable 18.5% month-over-month growth.
 Since then the figure has been hovering above 100 million, except in February 2017 when only 95.35 million transactions were recorded in the country.

 Digital Transactions In India: Additional Information

 The internet revolution has resulted in exploded adoption of digital methods of transactions worldwide.
 The users of Credit & Debit cards, mobile and internet nowadays are far more aware and digitally empowered with making financial transactions.
 In the last few years, however, digital transactions have branched out into multiple types of financial transactions.

 Started with the use of Credit and Debit cards at POS in large retail stores, digital transactions industry has come a long way.
 The introduction of mobile wallets and UPI have transformed the whole digital transaction industry in India.
 RTGS (Real Time Gross Settlement), NEFT (National Electronic Fund Transfer), CTS (Cheque Truncation System), IMPS (Immediate Payment Service), NACH (National Automated Clearing House), UPI (Unified Payments Interface) and PPI (Prepaid Payment Instruments) are the main type of financial transactions that fall under the Digital transaction category.